SpencerSaylor/osticket-prereqs/README.md

 <br />

 <p>
-	- From our install folder, we'll need to install
+	From our install folder, we'll need to install:
+		1. PHP Manager for IIS
 </p>

 <p>